cardano-scaling/hydra/docs/docs/configuration.md

 # Configuration

-Running a Hydra head means running a Hydra node connected to some other Hydra nodes and connected to a Cardano node.

-The entire configuration of the `hydra-node` is provided through command-line options.
-Options are used to configure various elements of the network, API, chain connection and used ledger.
-You can use `--help` to get a description of all options:
+Running a Hydra head involves operating a Hydra node connected to other Hydra nodes and a Cardano node.
+The entire configuration of the `hydra-node` is managed through command-line options.
+Use the `--help` option to see a full list of available commands:

 ```shell
 hydra-node --help
 ```

-Below we document selected aspects of the configuration.
-See the [tutorial](./tutorial) for an end-to-end guide or individual _How to_ articles for more details.
+Below, we document selected aspects of the configuration.
+For a comprehensive guide, refer to the [tutorial](./tutorial) or specific _how to_ articles.

-### Cardano Keys
+### Cardano keys

-In a head, every participant is authenticated by two sets of keys.
-The first are used to identify a participant on the Cardano L1 and hold ADA to pay fees.
-Every `hydra-node` needs to be given a `--cardano-signing-key` and for each other participant of the head, we need to provide their `--cardano-verification-key`.
+In a Hydra head, each participant is authenticated using two sets of keys.
+The first set identifies a participant on the Cardano layer 1 and is used to hold ada for paying fees.
+Each `hydra-node` requires a `--cardano-signing-key`, and you must provide the `--cardano-verification-key` for each participant.

-Such a key pair can be generated using the `cardano-cli` as follows:
+Generate a Cardano key pair using the `cardano-cli`:

 ```shell
 cardano-cli address key-gen \